 Your gift towards the Office of Research Trainees will help change that.
 Please donate today.
 Your gift will support the scientific work our trainees are currently undergoing.
 It will ensure that critical research is continued.
 It will save lives by putting new knowledge and treatments into practice faster than ever before.

-Please visit one of UHN’s four partner charitable foundations to donate.
+Please visit one of UHN’s three partner charitable foundations to donate.